AI Agents

 Don't Expect Plug-and-Play AI Overnight

 The infrastructure is in place, but the ecosystem adopts new standards over time.
-The full benefit of the shared AI Client will be realised over the 12–24 months following release, as plugin developers update their tools to use the new system.
-Don't rebuild your entire WordPress strategy around Day 1 capabilities.
-Plan for phased evolution, not overnight transformation.
+The full benefit of the shared AI Client will be realised over the 12–24 months following release, as plugin developers update their tools.

 If you have existing AI tools on your WordPress site — chatbots, content assistants, smart search — now is a good time to audit them.
-As the ecosystem adopts WordPress 7.0 standards, some existing solutions may become redundant, or better alternatives may emerge that leverage the new infrastructure more effectively and at lower cost.
+As the ecosystem adopts WordPress 7.0 standards, some existing solutions may become redundant.

 Tackle Compliance Before Capability

-The multi-provider model is powerful, but it introduces new questions that regulated businesses must answer:
+The multi-provider model is powerful, but it introduces new questions:

 • Which AI provider will process your site's data?